htcondor/htcondor/docs/admin-manual/security.rst

 daemons run as root, they normally leave their effective UID and GID (Group IDentification) to be those of user and group condor.
 This allows access to the log files without changing the ownership of the log files.
-It also allows access to these files when the user condor’s home directory resides on an NFS server. root can not normally access NFS files.
+It also allows access to these files when the user condor's home directory resides on an NFS server. root can not normally access NFS files.